carbon-language/carbon-lang/docs/design/code_and_name_organization/source_files.md

 -   NFC produces smaller encodings than NFD in all cases where they differ.

-We could require no normalization form and compare identifiers by code point sequence.
+**We could require no normalization form and compare identifiers by code point sequence.**

-Pro:
+Advantages:

 -   This is the rule in use in C++20 and before.

-Con:
+Disadvantages:

 -   This is not the rule planned for the near future of C++.
 -   Different representations of the same character may result in different identifiers, in a way that is likely to be invisible in most programming environments.

-We could require no normalization form, and normalize the source code ourselves:
+**We could require no normalization form, and normalize the source code ourselves.**

-Pro:
+Advantages:

 -   We would treat source text identically regardless of the normalization form.
 -   Developers would not be responsible for ensuring that their editing environment produces and preserves the proper normalization form.

-Con:
+Disadvantages:

 -   There is substantially more implementation cost involved in normalizing identifiers than in detecting whether they are in normal form.
 While this